ISAE-PNX/SaDVIO/README.md

 A few functionnalities are currently being tested, their performances are not guaranteed and were not presented in any paper:
 * The lines as features and landmarks
 * The *mono* and *monovio* modes

+Please consider citing one of the related work if you use our system in your research:

+@inproceedings{sparsifDebeunne,
+  author={Debeunne, César and Vallvé, Joan and Torres, Alex and Vivet, Damien}, booktitle={2023 IEEE/RSJ International Conference on Intelligent Robots and Systems }, title={Fast Bi-Monocular Visual Odometry Using Factor Graph Sparsification}, year={2023}, pages={10716-10722},
+}

+@inproceedings{debeunne2023non,
+  title={Non-Recovering Field-of-View Imaging-Based SLAM for Lava Tu es Exploration}, author={Debeunne, C{\'e}sar and Vivet, Damien and Torres, Alex}, booktitle={17th Symposium on Advanced Space Technologies in Robotics and Automation (ASTRA)}, year={2023}
+}